Yes! We can help families raise funds for their domestic or international adoption.

 We have discovered that most people require 3-4 impressions before they react or move into action.
 We recommend that team members send out the fundraising letter via snail mail, then follow up within a week to check to see if they received the letter over the phone and/or via email (with an attached digital version).
 Then after the project, follow up again via email with the link to the video created after the project.

 The money is raised through the sponsorship process.
 Each team member, as part of the team, is asked to send a letter (written for them by the project manager) to their entire list of contacts.
 The letter explains the program and gives people the opportunity to sponsor them as a worker for the day.
-The tax-deductable gift is sent to the adoptive family's or designated cause's fundraising account.
+The tax-deductable gift is sent to Both Hands to help support the project's cause.

 The goal is to have 100% of the supplies donated for the work on the widow's house.
 That is why we usually encourage our teams to prioritize projects that are labor intensive rather than supply intensive.
 Cleaning, de-cluttering, landscaping, painting, etc. are examples of a labor intensive project.
 We provide tips to get supplies donated for the project day.
 The printing and postage costs of sending out all the letters should be the only cost to the adopting family.
 Some projects have even been blessed to have the stamps donated by volunteers.